fusmanii/web3-stack-genie/README.md

 ![Web3 Stack Genie](./image.png)

 Web3 Stack Genie is an interactive tool that helps developers choose and configure the optimal tech stack for their Web3 projects.
-By answering a few questions about your project requirements, it generates personalized recommendations for blockchain platforms, development frameworks, and essential tools to kickstart your Web3 development journey.
+By answering a few questions about your project requirements, it generates personalized recommendations for blockchain platforms, development frameworks, and essential tools to kickstart your Web3 development journey

 ## Getting Started